-HUPO is pleased to announce the three finalists of the 2018 Early Career Researcher (ECR) Competition.
-Each of the finalists will present their work at the HUPO world congress in Orlando, Florida where each winner presented their work.
+HUPO is pleased to announce the three winners of the 2018 Early Career Researcher (ECR) Competition.
+The announcement was made during the Awards Ceremony at HUPO 2018 in Orlando, Florida where each winner presented their work.
 Congratulations to the three first place winners on their outstanding presentations!

 Dr. Hüttenhain received her PhD from ETH Zurich, Switzerland, where she developed high-throughput and large scale targeted mass spectrometric approaches and applied them to the verification of plasma-based cancer biomarkers.
 During her postdoc at UCSF, Dr. Hüttenhain extended her expertise in quantitative mass spectrometry to study dynamics of protein interaction networks.
 She pioneered a novel approach based on proximity labeling and quantitative mass spectrometry that simultaneously captures the precise temporal remodeling and spatial organization of protein networks.
 Recently, Dr. Hüttenhain became an Assistant Professor in the Department of Cellular Molecular Pharmacology at UCSF where she continues to work on protein interaction networks with a specific focus on protein networks underlying psychiatric diseases.

-Presentation title: An approach to spatiotemporally resolve protein interaction networks in living cells; HPP session Partnering with pathology towards precision medicine, Monday, October 1, from 10:30 - 12:20
+Presentation title: An approach to spatiotemporally resolve protein interaction networks in living cells; HPP session Partnering with pathology towards precision medicine.

 Mathieu Lavallée-Adam is an Assistant Professor at the University of Ottawa in the Department of Biochemistry, Microbiology and Immunology and is affiliated to the Ottawa Institute of Systems Biology.
 He obtained a B.Sc. in Computer Science and a Ph.D. in Computer Science, Bioinformatics option, from McGill University under the supervision of Dr. Mathieu Blanchette and Dr. Benoit Coulombe.
 He then performed his postdoctoral research in Dr. John R. Yates III’s laboratory in the Department of Chemical Physiology at The Scripps Research Institute.
 His research focuses on the development of statistical and machine learning algorithms for the analysis of mass spectrometry-based proteomics data and protein-protein interaction networks.
 Dr. Lavallée-Adam is also a recipient of the John Charles Polanyi Prize in Chemistry, awarded by the Government of Ontario, and of the Canadian Vanier scholarship recognizing his research and involvement in the community.

-Presentation title: Functional 5′ UTR motif discovery with LESMoN: Local Enrichment of Sequence Motifs in biological Networks; Session Computational Advances, Tuesday, October 2, from 14:00 - 15:50
+Presentation title: Functional 5′ UTR motif discovery with LESMoN: Local Enrichment of Sequence Motifs in biological Networks; Session Computational Advances.

 Ilaria Piazza received her doctorate from the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany where she first learnt about structural and chromatin proteomics in the laboratory of Martin Beck.
 Ilaria then accepted a postdoctoral research associate position in the group of Paola Picotti at ETH Zurich where she focused on the application of chemoproteomic methods in complex biological systems.
 Using these technologies, she dissected how small molecules compounds can coordinate the regulation and activity of proteome networks and drafted a global map of a protein-metabolite interactome.
 Ilaria is continuing her scientific research defining structural proteomic signatures that mark specific cellular functional states.
 With this approach, she aims to identify structural biomarkers to fingerprint healthy conditions and human diseases.

-Presentation title: A map of protein-metabolite interactions reveals principles of chemical communication; Metabolism session, Wednesday, October 3, from 14:00 - 15:50
+Presentation title: A map of protein-metabolite interactions reveals principles of chemical communication.

 Past ECR Manuscript Competition Finalists: